diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 A common debugging output operation that we have used already is `print()`.
 This grabs the first 10 elements from each batch of the DStream and prints the results.

 Once we’ve debugged our program, we can also use output operations to save results.
-Spark Streaming has similar `save()` operations for DStreams, each of which takes a directory to save files into and an optional suffix.
-The results of each batch are saved as subdirectories in the given directory, with the time and the suffix in the filename.
+Spark Streaming has similar `save()` operations for DStreams, each of which takes a directory to save files into and an optional suffix. `The results of each batch are saved as subdirectories in the given directory`, with the time and the suffix in the filename.

 **Example 10-25.
 Saving DStream to text files in Scala**
 ```scala